Skip to content

 3. Configure Build & Start

-seenode will attempt to detect these automatically.
+seenode attempts to detect these automatically.
 Configure:

 • Build Command: